Slip and Fall Accidents

 Premises liability law

 Slip, trip and fall accidents fall under a category of negligence law known as premises liability law, which holds property owners accountable for failing to safely maintain their premises.
-The Insurance Information Institute recommends that all property owners take steps to minimize their risk of being sued for slip and fall accidents, including:
+The Insurance Information Institute recommends that all property owners take steps to minimize their risk of being sued for slip and fall accidents, including addressing the common causes of slip and fall accidents:

 - Ensuring all hallways, stairwells, parking lots and service areas are well-lit